QuarkChain/bench_kvdb/README.md

 ![sample.png](./images/sample.png)

 ### Read Path in PebbleDB
 A typical Get (key lookup) proceeds as follows:
+1. Check MemTable / Immutable MemTables (in memory, no I/O)
-1. Filter SST file with MANIFEST metadata
+2. Filter SST file with MANIFEST metadata
   - Already resident in memory after DB open—no I/O.
-2. Search Level 0 (L0)
+3. Search Level 0 (L0)
-  - Files may overlap in key ranges.
+  - May check multiple SSTs due to overlap in key ranges.
   - L0 is typically small and often fully cached, so lookups here usually incur `no disk I/O`.
   - All candidate SSTs for the key must be checked.
-3. Search levels (LBase and higher)
+4. Search levels (LBase and higher)
   - Since levels from LBase onward have non-overlapping key ranges, at most one SST per level needs to be queried:
   - Bloom Filter check
     - If cached → no I/O